Abdul-Sayed/AireBnb/README.md

 #### Index Page

-> The root of the application is the index page and it renders the header component.
+> The root of the application is the index page.
+> It renders the header, banner, and footer components.
+> It requests the user's location and if accepted, fetches local airbnb listings inside useEffect.
+If local listings are available, the Explore Nearby and Live Anywhere sections populate.
+To avoid redundant api calls, local listings are cached into localStorage so subsequent visits to the homepage read cached data.

 ### Feed